cloud-custodian/cloud-custodian/docs/source/gcp/gettingstarted.rst

 .. code-block:: bash

     $ git clone https://github.com/cloud-custodian/cloud-custodian.git
-    $ cd cloud-custodian
     $ pip install -e ./cloud-custodian
     $ pip install -e ./cloud-custodian/tools/c7n_gcp

 .. _gcp_authenticate:

 Connect Your Authentication Credentials
 ---------------------------------------

-In order for Custodian to be able to interact with your GCP resources, you will need to configure your GCP authentication credentials on your system in a way in which the application the application is able to retrieve them.
+In order for Custodian to be able to interact with your GCP resources, you will need to configure your GCP authentication credentials on your system in a way in which the application is able to retrieve them.

 Choose from one of the following methods to figure your credentials, depending on your use case.
-In either option, after the configuration is complete Custodian will implicitly pick up your credentials when it runs.
+In either option, after the configuration is complete, Custodian will implicitly pick up your credentials when it runs.

 GCP CLI: